smmoosavi/debug-span/README.md

 # Debug span

 This crate provides a simple way to debug proc-macro2 spans.
 It is useful when you are working with procedural macros and you want to see the location of a span in the source code.
+It can be used for testing or debugging.

 ```toml
 [dev-dependencies]